 Types of Global Health Coverage & Expat Health Plan Limits

 There are several types of coverage limits for international health insurance plans, each with different definitions.
-Listed below are the most common types of coverage limits that may be a part of your expat health insurance plan.
+Listed below are the most common types of coverage limits that may be a part of your expat life insurance plan.

 Annual Coverage Limits For Expat Health Plans

 An annual coverage limit is defined as how much the insurance company will pay for a benefit or policy over the course of a calendar or benefit year.
 Limits are usually expressed in dollars/euros (or other local currency) or by a number of visits to a health care provider.
 Once the annual limits are reached, you will pay any additional costs until the end of the year.
 A year can be defined as a calendar year (January through December) or a benefit year (12 months starting the month you enroll), or it can be shorter depending on the type of policy you enroll in.
 Annual limits generally reset at the start of a new year.

 Lifetime Coverage Limits

 Lifetime limits are defined similarly to annual limits, but once a lifetime limit is reached.
 It never resets, and you will pay all additional costs from that point on.
 Costs can accumulate toward achieving a lifetime limit over more than one year.
 Limits are usually expressed in dollars/euros (or other local currency) or by a number of visits to a health care provider